 Over the last decades, Greek winemakers have been working hard to improve the quality of their sunny wines.
 Therefore, Greece is now considered the “new European wine country”, able to compete with famous wine destinations such as Italy.
 Moreover, the Aegean islands, with a real winemaking tradition, have been producing numerous quality wines.
 Winerist has selected for you the best wineries to visit on the Greek islands going from Crete to Santorini, and through Sikinos and Paros.

 1. Lyrarakis Winery is a family-run winery implanted in the mountain village of Alagni in Crete.
 Their 14 hectares’ vineyard concentrates rare Cretan grapes varieties.
 Thanks to this focus, the winery is recognised as one of the best on the island.
 They offer wine tours and tastings in the summer period to discover the ageing in oak barrels, try local cheeses and, of course, taste the wine!

 © Lyrarakis for Winerist

 2. The story of the Douloufakis winery started in 1930.
-Dimitris Douloufakis first established the wine producing company in Dafnes, Crete.
+Dimitris Douloufakis first established the wine-producing company in Dafnes, Crete.
 Passed down from generation to generation, the grandson, Nikolas, is now looking after the estate.
 His vision for the winery is to promote innovation and quality upgrading.
-The winery opens to wine tourists all year round and offers “courses” about grapes varieties, history of Cretan vineyards as well as wine tastings.
+The winery is open to wine tourists all year round and offers “courses” about grapes varieties, history of Cretan vineyards as well as wine tastings.